 If none of the new tools work perfectly for your project, organization, or agency it’s worth pointing out that with the advent of low and no-code tools, it’s now possible for organizations to quickly build their own tools in-house.

 Another area that is becoming more of a focus is integrations.
 Most software is built to integrate with other tools in your technology stack.
-For example, your project management software might integrate with your time tracking software, resource management program, and even your CRM or accounting software.
+For example, your project management software might integrate with your time tracking software, resource management software, and even your CRM or accounting software.

 This change in work environments started a few years ago.
 With the rise of remote and hybrid work over the past few years, organizations have needed to step up their technology, especially for project management and collaboration as well as things like video conferencing.